 These biased differences in content and link structures of the articles are bound to constrain our browsing behaviors to reflect and further propagate these biases.
 But it is also probable that on top of the biases in the underlying content, we intentionally or unintentionally choose to read articles about men more often.
 If that’s the case, then we may have a feedback loop, where articles that are about men get read more often, which leads to more edits, which leads to improved content and more hyperlinks, which leads to those articles being read more, and so on.

 The John vs Mary & Co. name distributions above cannot tell us whether the gender differences we see in our Wikipedia browsing history are strictly due to the biases in the underlying content, or if our browsing choices are also responsible.
 But they suggest that the Wikipedia clickstream datasets can be useful for further research of gender biases on Wikipedia.
 It would be interesting to see what happens to the gender biases in our Wikipedia browsing history after we control for the biases in the underlying content.

 Summary of findings

-So, here’s what we’ve learned about our Wikipedia browsing history for December 2018.
+Here’s what we’ve learned about our Wikipedia browsing history for December 2018 from the analyses above.